Cerebral aqueduct

-The cerebral aqueduct (aqueductus mesencephali, mesencephalic duct, sylvian aqueduct or aqueduct of Sylvius) is a conduit for cerebrospinal fluid (CSF) that connects the third ventricle to the fourth ventricle of the ventricular system of the brain.
-It is located in the midbrain dorsal to the pons and ventral to the cerebellum.
-The cerebral aqueduct is surrounded by an enclosing area of gray matter called the periaqueductal gray, or central gray.
-It was first named after Franciscus Sylvius.
+The cerebral aqueduct (aqueduct of the midbrain, aqueduct of Sylvius, Sylvian aqueduct, mesencephalic duct) is a small, narrow tube connecting the third and fourth ventricles of the brain.
+The cerebral aqueduct is a midline structure that passes through the midbrain.
+It extends rostrocaudally through the entirety of the more posterior part of the midbrain.
+It is surrounded by the periaqueductal gray (central gray), a layer of gray matter.

-Structure
+Congenital stenosis of the cerebral aqueduct is a cause of congenital hydrocephalus.

+It is named for Franciscus Sylvius.

+Anatomy

+The cerebral aqueduct is roughly circular in transverse section, and measures 1-2 mm in diameter.
+It is 15 mm long and is commonly subdivided into a pars anterior antrum, and pars posterior.

+Relations

+Rostrally, it is continuous with the third ventricle, commencing just inferior to the posterior commissure.

+Caudally, it is continuous with the fourth ventricle at the junction of the mesencephalon and pons.

+The midbrain tegmentum is situated anteriorly to the cerebral aqueduct.
+The portion of the tegmentum posterior to the aqueduct is the tectum.
+The superior and inferior colliculi that make up the corpora quadrigemina are situated posteriorly to it.

 Development

 The cerebral aqueduct, as other parts of the ventricular system of the brain, develops from the central canal of the neural tube, and it originates from the portion of the neural tube that is present in the developing mesencephalon, hence the name "mesencephalic duct."

 Function

-The cerebral aqueduct acts like a canal that passes through the midbrain.
+The cerebral aqueduct acts as a canal that passes through the midbrain.
 It connects the third ventricle with the fourth ventricle so that cerebrospinal fluid (CSF) moves between the cerebral ventricles and the canal connecting these ventricles.